 Objectives for the future of Service Learning at SWOSU:

-- To enable and encourage faculty, students, and community partners to participate in regular assessment of our SL programs and their part in that process;
+- To enable and encourage faculty, students, and community partners to participate in regular assessment of our service learning programs and their part in that process;

-- To reward students at graduation for their SL activities and to nominate them for regional/national SL awards;
+- To recognize students for their service learning activities and to nominate them for regional/national service learning awards;

-- To reward outstanding SL faculty by nominating them for regional/national awards, such as the Erlich Award.
+- To recognize outstanding service learning faculty by nominating them for regional/national awards, such as the Erlich Award.